How to treat Bipolar Disorder

 - Do exercise daily meditation is also helpful.

-- Take your meal in right time and make a systematic time for sleeping.
+- Take your meal at the right time and make a systematic time for sleeping.

 - If you are suffering from this problem, then talk to your family & friends to support you.